Keelen-Fisher/CodeFellows-Lecture-Notes/class0017.md

 - Describe “serverless” to a non-technical friend.

 This means that you do not need to constantly over look the server in order to build and run functions that youve created.
 This decreases the amount of headache that you may endure.

+A lot more servers at AWS, meaning that there will be a smaller amount of big monolithic servers that has to handle all things.
+Instead we have a series of (micro) services potentially hosted on the cloud.
+Think cloud computing, think aws managing infrastructure

 ## CDN [VIEW](https://cyberhoot.com/cybrary/content-delivery-network-cdn/)